qnlbnsl/Matrix-IO/README.md

 If you just want to get started quickly then you can use the [install.sh](install.sh) script to install all the dependencies and packages.

+TODO:

+1. Replace requirement for matrixio-creator-openocd with regular openocd
+2. Create build pipeline with github actions and release binaries
+3. Setup a public repository for the debian packages

 ## Quick Start

 Ensure you have a clean install of bookworm on your Raspberry Pi.
 Then run the following commands: